-The local police department employs a crossing guard to assist students at McCoy, Meta, and Neville Streets.
+The local police department employs a crossing guard to assist students at McCoy and Meta Streets.
 Students must cross only when the crossing guard has deemed it is safe.
-The guard will blow one whistle when s/he enters the crosswalk and then two whistles when students are safe to cross.
+The guard will blow one whistle when a student enters the crosswalk and then two whistles when students are safe to cross.
+Adults are expected to follow the same procedures.